apecloud/kubeblocks/docs/user_docs/upgrade/upgrade-with-helm/upgrade-kubeblocks-to-0.9.1.md

 ## Upgrade from KubeBlocks v0.9.0

-1. Check whether `keepAddons` is set as `true`.

-    KubeBlocks v0.8 streamlines the default installed engines.
-To avoid deleting Addon resources that are already in use during the upgrade, execute the following commands first to check whether `keepAddons` is set as `true`.

-    - Check the current KubeBlocks version.

-         ```shell
-         helm -n kb-system list | grep kubeblocks
-         ```

-    - Set `crd.enabled` as `false` to avoid automatic CRD installation.

-         ```shell
-         helm repo add kubeblocks https://apecloud.github.io/helm-charts
-         helm repo update kubeblocks
-         helm -n kb-system upgrade kubeblocks kubeblocks/kubeblocks --version {VERSION} --set crd.enabled=false

-         kubectl get addons -o name | xargs -I {} kubectl patch {} --type='json' -p='[{"op": "add", "path": "/metadata/annotations/helm.sh~1resource-policy", "value": "keep"}]'
-         ```

-         Replace `{VERSION}` with your current KubeBlocks version, such as 0.9.0.

-    - Check Addons.

-         Execute the following command to ensure that the Addon annotations contain `"helm.sh/resource-policy": "keep"`.

-         ```shell
-         kubectl get addon -o json | jq '.items[] | {name: .metadata.name, annotations: .metadata.annotations}'
-         ```

-2. Install CRD.
+1. Install CRD.

     To reduce the size of Helm chart, KubeBlocks v0.8 removes CRD from the Helm chart.
 Before upgrading, you need to install CRD.

-    ```shell
+    ```bash
     kubectl replace -f https://github.com/apecloud/kubeblocks/releases/download/v0.9.1/kubeblocks_crds.yaml
     ```

-3. Upgrade KubeBlocks.
+2. Upgrade KubeBlocks.

-    ```shell
+    ```bash
     helm -n kb-system upgrade kubeblocks kubeblocks/kubeblocks --version 0.9.1 --set crd.enabled=false
     ```

+    Upgrading from v0.9.0 to v0.9.1 doesn't include API change, so you can set `--set crd.enabled=false` to skip the API upgrade task.

     :::warning

-    To avoid affecting existing database clusters, when upgrading to KubeBlocks v0.9, the versions of already-installed addons will not be upgraded by default.
-If you want to upgrade the addons to the versions built into KubeBlocks v0.9, execute the following command.
+    To avoid affecting existing database clusters, when upgrading to KubeBlocks v0.9.1, the versions of already-installed addons will not be upgraded by default.
+If you want to upgrade the addons to the versions built into KubeBlocks v0.9.1, execute the following command.
 Note that this may restart existing clusters and affect availability.
 Please proceed with caution.

     ```bash
-    helm -n kb-system upgrade kubeblocks kubeblocks/kubeblocks --version 0.9.1 --set upgradeAddons=true --set crd.enabled=false
+    helm -n kb-system upgrade kubeblocks kubeblocks/kubeblocks --version 0.9.1 \
+    --set upgradeAddons=true \
+    --set crd.enabled=false
     ```

     :::

-## Upgrade from KubeBlocks v0.8
+## Upgrade from KubeBlocks v0.8.x

-1. Set `keepAddons` to preserve the Addon resources during the upgrade.
+1. View Addon and check whether the `"helm.sh/resource-policy": "keep"` annotation exists.

-    KubeBlocks v0.8 streamlines the default installed engines.
-To avoid deleting Addon resources that are already in use during the upgrade, execute the following commands first.
+    KubeBlocks streamlines the default installed engines.
+Add the `"helm.sh/resource-policy": "keep"` annotation to avoid deleting Addon resources that are already in use during the upgrade.

-    - Check the current KubeBlocks version.

-         ```shell
-         helm -n kb-system list | grep kubeblocks
+    Check whether the `"helm.sh/resource-policy": "keep"` annotation is added.

+    ```bash
+    kubectl get addon -o json | jq '.items[] | {name: .metadata.name, resource_policy: .metadata.annotations["helm.sh/resource-policy"]}'
     ```

-    - Set the value of `keepAddons` as true.

-         ```shell
-         helm repo add kubeblocks https://apecloud.github.io/helm-charts
-         helm repo update kubeblocks
-         helm -n kb-system upgrade kubeblocks kubeblocks/kubeblocks --version {VERSION} --set keepAddons=true
-         ```

-         Replace `{VERSION}` with your current KubeBlocks version, such as 0.8.0.

-    - Check Addons.

-         Execute the following command to ensure that the Addon annotations contain `"helm.sh/resource-policy": "keep"`.

-         ```shell
-         kubectl get addon -o json | jq '.items[] | {name: .metadata.name, annotations: .metadata.annotations}'
+    If the annotation doesn't exists, run the command below to add it.
+You can replace `-l app.kubernetes.io/name=kubeblocks` with your actual filter name.

+    ```bash
+    kubectl annotate addons.extensions.kubeblocks.io -l app.kubernetes.io/name=kubeblocks helm.sh/resource-policy=keep
     ```

 2. Delete the incompatible OpsDefinition.